EXCLUSIVE-Jet engine maker CFM studies plan B for next fuel-saving design, sources say | Technology

 The project to study the alternative architecture came to light in a Safran employee's job description seen by Reuters.
 The employee's duties include work on future projects including the "Open Fan" and a separate, unpublicised project that Safran has internally named "Advanced Ducted-Large" or ADL.

 Three industry sources confirmed that CFM is working on "advanced ducted" architecture under RISE, which targets a cluster of technologies ahead of any specific engine design.
-Safran and GE both declined to comment.
+Safran declined to comment.
+A GE spokesperson referred back to a remark by CEO Larry Culp to investors last July that "we are all-in on Open Fan", and declined to comment further.

 CFM and its two shareholders have consistently said they are ready to provide whatever engines planemakers want and have never ruled out choosing a more conventional design, even as they tout the benefits of the open-bladed architecture.
 But the emergence of a separate code name inside one of CFM's shareholders is the first tangible sign that the alternative engine design is being taken seriously enough to warrant standalone attention.